SimeonTsvetanov/Cap-Me-Too/wiki/Home.md

 - 🌍 **Multi-Language** - Generate captions in 8 different languages
 - 📱 **Works Everywhere** - PWA that works on any device
 - ⚡ **Lightning Fast** - Optimized for speed and performance
-- 🎨 **Beautiful Design** - Modern, clean interface with dark/light themes
+- 🎨 **Beautiful Design** - Modern, clean interface with dark/light themes and a global animated blurred background for visual appeal

 ---